Enlight-Development/small-catch/README.md

 ## (-_-)

-Sleepy, eyes closed and wants to sleep.
+Sleepy, eyes closed, and wants to sleep.
 Or at least go back to sleep.

 ## (o_o)

-Surprised, a lot of traffic may be occuring on its wifi or bluetooth connections (+10)
+Surprised, a lot of traffic may be occurring on its wifi or Bluetooth connections (+10)

 ## (._.)